 工業数学B1(T3・T4)(2)

-L J

-[Textbooks]

-Instructed during class

-None.

 [References, etc.]

 (Reference books) Introduced during class

+mirodacea daring class

 [Study outside of class (preparation and review)]

 A Report is assigned for every class for review.

-(Other information (office become etc.))
+(Other information (office hours, etc.))

-(Other information (office hours, etc.)) Only T1 and T2 class students can take the class.
+Only T1 and T2 class students can take the class.

-Only 11 and 12 class students can take the class.

 Please visit KULASIS to find out about office hours.